Arizona DPS: Trooper shoots after attempt to run him down

 After initially pulling over early Friday, the driver began driving off before making a U-turn and allegedly trying to run down the trooper, the department told local media outlets.

 That’s when the trooper, who was not injured, shot at the departing vehicle, the DPS said.
-It wasn’t known if the troop’s gunfire hit the vehicle.
+It wasn’t known the troop’s gunfire hit the vehicle.

 No information was released on the suspect but the vehicle was described as a 2017 white Dodge Charger with dark window tint and temporary plates.